ditdotdev/dit/docs/src/cli/cmd/context_default.rst

 .. _cli_cmd_context_default:

-titan context default
+d3 context default
 =====================

-Get or set the default Titan context.
+Get or set the default Datadatdat context.
 For more information on managing contexts, see the :ref:`lifecycle_context` section,

 Syntax